-7.3 Auditor's relationship to the audited party
+7.2 Auditor's relationship to the audited party

 An external auditing manager is appointed for the audit.
+No auditor or External Witness shall have any material interest in PCH or the outcome of the DNSSEC signing process, beyond the payment of their usual and customary fees, which may be conditional upon the completion but shall not be conditional upon the outcome of the audit.
 When necessary, the auditing manager shall be able to recruit specific expert knowledge.
 The auditing manager is responsible for implementation of the entire audit.

-7.4 Topics covered by audit
+7.3 Topics covered by audit